Atona/Workspaces

 aligned.

-Atona Workspaces reads across Slack, GitHub, Linear, Jira, Gmail, Drive, and Notion — captures the decisions, blockers, owners, open questions, and follow-ups, and writes the weekly status your VP would actually read.
+Atona Workspaces reads across Slack, GitHub, Linear, Jira, Gmail or Outlook, Drive, and Notion — captures the decisions, blockers, owners, open questions, and follow-ups, and writes the weekly status your VP would actually read.
 With citations, every line.

 Atona · Weekly Status Mon · 8:00 AM